 Unless you are planning a Pixar-style animated short, you’ll be needing a camera of some kind.
 Two issues exist here; what device to use on a budget and how to operate it if you are both director and star!

-More modest or older Apple or Android phones will still perform brilliantly here, so the trick is experimenting.
+More modest or older Apple or Android phones will still perform adequately, so the trick is experimenting.
 Test shoot and look at how the results appear on bigger screens.

 With enough footage collected and shooting complete, you’ll then need an editing suite.
 None are more affordable and easy to learn than HitFilm Express, free to download for Windows and macOS.